consumerio/api.consumernotebook.com/api/v1/put-manage-lists.rst

 access_token
     OAuth2 access token required for all Consumer Notebook REST API requests.

-title (optional)
+add_products (optional)
-    Name of the list in human readable format.
+    A comma delineated list of product IDs.
+Any that are not duplicates are added to the list.
+TODO - implement

 description (optional)
     A reasonably long description of the purpose of the list.

+delete_products (optional)
+    A comma delineated list of product IDs that are deleted from the list.
+TODO - implement

 slug (optional)
     A string made up from characters, numbers, underscores, or hyphens that is unique to the user.
     If a slug is not provided then one will be automatically generated from the title.

+title (optional)
+    Name of the list in human readable format.

 Example Request
 ================